Norman Vanua

 Norman Vanua (born 2 December 1993) is a Papua New Guinean cricketer.
-Vanua made his One Day International debut for Papua New Guinea on 9 November 2014 against Hong Kong in Australia.
-He made his Twenty20 International debut for Papua New Guinea against Ireland in the 2015 ICC World Twenty20 Qualifier tournament on 15 July 2015.
+Vanua made his One Day International debut on 9 November 2014 against Hong Kong in Australia.
+He made his Twenty20 International debut against Ireland in the 2015 ICC World Twenty20 Qualifier tournament on 15 July 2015.

 In August 2018, he was named in Papua New Guinea's squad for Group A of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament.
 In March 2019, he was named in Papua New Guinea's squad for the Regional Finals of the 2018–19 ICC World Twenty20 East Asia-Pacific Qualifier tournament.
 The following month, he was named in Papua New Guinea's squad for the 2019 ICC World Cricket League Division Two tournament in Namibia.

 In June 2019, he was selected to represent the Papua New Guinea cricket team in the men's tournament at the 2019 Pacific Games.
-In September 2019, he was named in Papua New Guinea's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
+He was in Papua New Guinea's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 In Papua New Guinea's opening match of the tournament, against Bermuda, Vanua took a hat-trick.

 In August 2021, Vanua was named in Papua New Guinea's squad for the 2021 ICC Men's T20 World Cup.

+Vanua lives in Canberra, Australian Capital Territory.
+He is an ICC Level 2 cricket coach and plays First Grade club cricket for Western Creek Molonglo Cricket Club between national duties.
+He is married to Kristie Vanua-Brown and has two children.

+In May 2024, he was named in Papua New Guinea’s squad for the 2024 ICC Men's T20 World Cup tournament.